WhiteG00se/ER_QualityConvergence/README.md

 - unzip ERR into the repo folder
 - discard all changed and deleted files with GIT (if there are added files, the gitignore is outdated)
 - run Start_Convergence.bat
+- (in game) change "Camera Auto Rotation" to "off" (at least strongly recommended)
+- (in game) you migh also want to change "Camera Auto Wall Recovery" to "off"